Historical school of economics

-The historical school of economics was an approach to academic economics and to public administration that emerged in the 19th century in Germany, and held sway there until well into the 20th century.
+The German historical school of economics was an approach to academic economics and to public administration that emerged in the 19th century in Germany, and held sway there until well into the 20th century.
 The professors involved compiled massive economic histories of Germany and Europe.
 Numerous Americans were their students.
 The school was opposed by theoretical economists.
 Prominent leaders included Gustav von Schmoller (1838–1917), and Max Weber (1864–1920) in Germany, and Joseph Schumpeter (1883–1950) in Austria and the United States.

 Tenets

 The historical school held that history was the key source of knowledge about human actions and economic matters, since economics was culture-specific, and hence not generalizable over space and time.
-The school rejected the universal validity of economic theorems.
+The Historical School of Economics, in addition to rejecting the universal validity of economic theorems and emphasizing an empirical and historical approach, drew significant methodological influence from the historism of Leopold von Ranke.
+Although von Ranke was not an economist, his insistence on rigorous, source-based analysis to understand societal development profoundly shaped the school's approach.
+Wilhelm Roscher, a leading figure of the Older Historical School, studied under von Ranke and incorporated his focus on historical and cultural specificity into the analysis of economic phenomena.
+This legacy reinforced the school's view that economics could not be abstracted from its historical and cultural context, further distancing it from universal theories and mathematical models.The school rejected the universal validity of economic theorems.
 They saw economics as resulting from careful empirical and historical analysis instead of from logic and mathematics.
-The school also preferred reality, historical, political, and social, as well as economic, to mathematical modelling.
+The school also rejected mathematical modelling.

 Most members of the school were also Sozialpolitiker (social policy advocates), i.e. concerned with social reform and improved conditions for the common man during a period of heavy industrialization.
 They were more disparagingly referred to as Kathedersozialisten, rendered in English as "socialists of the chair" (compare armchair revolutionary), due to their positions as professors.

 The historical school can be divided into three tendencies: